b3r8/b3r8.github.io/_posts/2023-06-06-randomized-algorithms.md

 ## Poissonization

-- The formal statement of the idea behind Poissonization goes something like this:
+- The formal statement of the idea behind Poissonization goes something like this: given

 ## Reservoir sampling